Taylor House (ice hockey): NCAA

-She joined the Quinnipiac Bobcats women's ice hockey program as an incoming freshman in the 2017–18 season.
+She joined the Quinnipiac Bobcats women's ice hockey program in the ECAC Hockey conference of the NCAA Division I as an incoming freshman in the 2017–18 season.
 Ahead of House's debut with the team, program head coach Cassandra Turner described her as a "big, strong power forward… [who] pressures the puck, wins battles and competes in all three zones… she also possesses a unique creativity and touch around the net."
 As a rookie, she tallied a total of 7 points on 4 goals and 3 assists and recorded 13 blocked shots across 35 games.
-She ranked fifth in team scoring in the 2018–19 season, with 9 goals and 6 assists for 15 points in 34 games, and scored the team’s only short-handed goal of the season.
+She ranked fifth in team scoring in the 2018–19 season, with 9 goals and 6 assists for 15 points in 34 games, and scored the team's only short-handed goal of the season.
 Her point totals in the 2019–20 season were identical to the previous season (9+6=15), good for tenth in team scoring as the team saw increased offensive production from other players, and she recorded her first positive plus–minus for a season, with a +10 across 31 games.

-The 2020–21 season saw the number of games halved due to the COVID-19 pandemic, but the truncated season played host to House’s offensive breakout.
+The 2020–21 season saw the number of games halved due to the COVID-19 pandemic, but the truncated season played host to House's offensive breakout.
 She matched her point total from the previous two seasons, with 7 goals and 8 assists in just 16 games – tying Taylor Girard for most goals on the team and ranking third for team scoring.
 Presented with the opportunity to play a fifth year of NCAA college eligibility due to the COVID-19 pandemic, she opted to remain with the Quinnipiac Bobcats as a graduate student.
-The 2021–22 season built on the previous season’s highs and House set personal records in every offensive metric, netting 16 goals and 10 assists for 26 points in 39 games (second on the team for goals and fourth for points).
+The 2021–22 season built on the previous season's highs and House set personal records in every offensive metric, netting 16 goals and 10 assists for 26 points in 39 games (second on the team for goals and fourth for points).

 House concluded her college career playing in the most successful late-season in Bobcats history, which culminated in their NCAA tournament quarterfinal debut.
 She scored in each of the final five games of her career, netting 4 goals and 3 assists during the ECAC quarterfinals through the 2022 NCAA women's ice hockey tournament.

-Across her five-season career with the Bobcats, House’s teammates included future PHF players Sarah-Ève Coutu-Godbout, Taylor Girard, Abbie Ives, Anna Kilponen, Randi Marcon, Melissa Samoskevich, Kati Tabin, and future Boston Pride teammate Corinne Schroeder.
+Across her five-season career with the Bobcats, House's teammates included future PHF and/or PWHL players Sarah-Ève Coutu-Godbout, Taylor Girard, Abbie Ives, Anna Kilponen, Randi Marcon, Melissa Samoskevich, Kati Tabin, and future Boston Pride teammate Corinne Schroeder.